civicrm/civicrm-dev-docs/docs/framework/token.md

 Over time, the token functionality evolved:

-- Add optional support for more powerful templates with conditions and loops (Smarty).
+- Add optional support for more powerful templates with conditions and loops (**Smarty**).
 (In the case of CiviMail, this was still disabled by default as a security consideration, but in other use-cases it might be enabled by default.)
-- Add a hook for custom tokens.
+- Add a **hook for custom tokens**.
-- Expand to other applications, such as individual mailings, print letters, receipts for contributions, and scheduled reminders.
+- Expand to other applications, such as **individual mailings, print letters, receipts for contributions, and scheduled reminders**.

-When working with tokens, there are two major tasks:

-- *Composing a message* by evaluating a token expression (`Hello {contact.first_name}!
-How do you like {address.city}?`).
-- *Registering a token* and defining its content.

-For each task, there are a couple available patterns, and we'll explore them in more depth below.

 ## Examples